 In a medium bowl combine flour, baking powder, cinnamon, nutmeg, and salt.
 Set aside.

-Gradually add in the cranberry sauce.
-Mix in the walnuts.
+Gradually add in the dry mixture, until just combined.
+Add in the walnuts.

 Pour into prepared loaf pan and bake 1hr 15mins - until tester inserted into middle comes out clean.

 Turn out onto rack to cool.